1994–95 Utah Jazz season: Regular season

 During the NBA All-Star weekend at the America West Arena in Phoenix, Arizona, Malone and Stockton were both selected for the 1995 NBA All-Star Game, as members of the Western Conference All-Star team, while rookie small forward, and second-round draft pick Jamie Watson participated in the NBA Slam Dunk Contest.
 In a year of milestones, Stockton became the NBA's all-time assist leader passing Magic Johnson with 9,921 on his way to a record tying eighth straight assist title.
 Meanwhile, Malone and Chambers both passed the 20,000 point mark in their careers.
 Malone and Stockton were also both named to the All-NBA First Team, while Stockton was named to the NBA All-Defensive Second Team.
 Malone finished in third place in Most Valuable Player voting, while Stockton finished in eighth place; Carr finished in seventh place in Sixth Man of the Year voting, and head coach Jerry Sloan finished in fourth place in Coach of the Year voting.

-In the Western Conference First Round of the 1995 NBA playoffs, the Jazz took a 2–1 series lead over the 6th-seeded, and defending NBA champion Houston Rockets, but went on to lose the series in five games.
-The Rockets would go on to defeat the Orlando Magic in four straight games in the 1995 NBA Finals, winning their second consecutive NBA championship.

 The Jazz finished fifth in the NBA in home-game attendance, with an attendance of 811,159 at the Delta Center during the regular season.

+NBA playoffs

+In the Western Conference First Round of the 1995 NBA playoffs, and for the second consecutive year, the Jazz faced off against the 6th–seeded, and defending NBA champion Houston Rockets, a team that featured All-Star center Hakeem Olajuwon, All-Star guard Clyde Drexler, and Robert Horry.
+With the series tied at 1–1, the Jazz won Game 3 over the Rockets on the road, 95–82 at The Summit to take a 2–1 series lead.
+However, the Jazz lost the next two games, which included a Game 5 loss to the Rockets at home, 95–91 at the Delta Center, thus losing in a hard-fought five-game series.

+The Rockets would go on to defeat the Orlando Magic in a four-game sweep in the 1995 NBA Finals, winning their second consecutive NBA championship.

+Aftermath

 Following the season, Chambers left to play overseas in Israel, and Edwards was left unprotected in the 1995 NBA expansion draft, where he was selected by the Vancouver Grizzlies expansion team.